Field Sobriety Tests

 An experienced DWI attorney can challenge the 'test' you received before arrest

 Motorists pulled over for DWI, or suspected of driving while intoxicated, are routinely asked by police officers to perform one or more field sobriety exercises.
 But if you agreed to take any of these tests and did not pass, you should not accept the outcome as proof that you are guilty.
 In fact, an experienced defense lawyer can challenge the tests.
-Attorney Joseph LaBella knows how to ask the right questions to help client's win a dismissal of the DWI charges.
+Attorney Webb knows how to ask the right questions to help client's win a dismissal of the DWI charges.

 Police use the Field Sobriety Test (FST) or the Standardized Field Sobriety Test (SFST) as a way to determine if you are impaired by alcohol.
 The officer – who may not even be qualified to give such a test – will use his or her own judgment after observing you.
 Keep in mind, however, that many factors can affect your test result.
 They include: